sobmachine/buddi/workflow.md

 *“how do you stay focused when your mind keeps buzzing?”*
 *“does anyone else get scared before tests?”*

 These appear as soft paper scraps pinned lightly to the meadow.
-Other users can tap to send anonymous advice or supportive replies.
-Nothing is stored with identity markers.
+Other users can tap to send anonymous, chat-style replies—short supportive nudges that feel like gentle whispers from somewhere nearby.
 Everything dissolves after a time window, like dew.

 ### *1.3 Suicidal Ideation Detection & Safe Routing*
 If a leaf note or mood whisper contains language under severe distress—